 The Suez Canal is one of the world’s most impressive industrial achievements!
 This man-made waterway was built to connect the Mediterranean and the Red Sea, and creates the shortest naval route to Asia from Europe.

 With the recent Suez blockage by the grounding of the cargo ship ‘Ever Given’, once more we are reminded of the importance of the world’s most heavily used shipping lane.
-And while you may already know some bits of information about this massive construction, here are 14 interesting facts about the Suez Canal that you might find surprising…
+And while you may already know some bits of information about this massive construction, here are 14 fun facts about the Suez Canal that you might find surprising…

 1. The modern Suez Canal is young